-- If you prefer, you can replace the coconut milk with almond milk or a similar paleo friendly milk.
+- You can replace the coconut milk with almond milk or a similar paleo-friendly milk.

-- Make sure you beat the liquids together well, so they are well combined.
-If you don’t, you may end up with a mixture that doesn’t work very well.
+- Make sure you beat the liquids, so they are well combined.
+If you do not, you may end up with a mixture that does not work very well.

-- It’s important to know that these paleo blueberry muffins or any kind of paleo baking can be very hit and miss.
-If you’re having trouble getting this recipe to work, then be sure to check out the video above.
+- These paleo blueberry muffins or any kind of paleo baking can be very hit and miss.
+If you are having trouble getting this recipe to work, then be sure to check out the video above.

-- If you can get your hands on any fresh berries, then frozen will work just as well.
+- If you cannot get your hands on fresh blueberries, then frozen blueberries will work.

-- You should be aware that vanilla essence contains alcohol for those trying to steer clear of anything that is not 100% paleo friendly then I recommend using a vanilla bean.
+- Vanilla essence contains alcohol, so if you are trying to steer clear of anything that is not 100% paleo-friendly, I recommend using a vanilla bean.
 Vanilla bean is slightly more expensive but is worth the money.
-(It tastes amazing)

-If you’re looking for more great paleo sweets, then be sure to check out our paleo desserts.
-These dessert recipes are fantastic if you’re craving something sweet but don’t want to ruin your diet.
+If you are looking for more great paleo sweets, then be sure to check out some of our paleo desserts.
+These dessert recipes are fantastic if you are craving something sweet but do not want to ruin your diet.

-One of my favorite paleo friendly sweets is the rhubarb crisp.
+One of my favorite paleo-friendly sweets is rhubarb crisp.
 This dessert is super easy to do and is great if you need to cook for a crowd.

-We hope you enjoy this paleo blueberry muffins recipe if you have any feedback, variations or anything you would like to share, then please drop us a comment below.
+We hope you enjoy this paleo blueberry muffin recipe.
+If you have any feedback, variations, or anything you would like to share, then please leave us a comment below.